7 Active Listening Tips That’ll Take Your Conversations to the Next Level

 What is active listening?

-While that’s the basic definition, active listening also incorporates paying attention to the other person’s body language as they speak and nonverbally signaling that you’re listening (think: nodding, eye contact, etc), adds Dr. Grande.
+While that’s the basic definition, active listening also incorporates paying attention to the other person’s body language as they speak and nonverbally signaling that you’re listening (think: nodding, eye contact, etc.), adds Dr. Grande.

 When you actively listen, you’re making sure that you fully understand what the other person is saying, which (like we said earlier) is helpful in a lot of scenarios.
 At work, actively listening can help you avoid miscommunications.
 It can help you take direction from your boss and ensure you grasp the goal of a project before getting started, says Dr. Grande.
 Outside of your 9 to 5, active listening makes friends, family, or new acquaintances you met at a party feel safe, heard, and valued, says therapist Katie Miles, LMFT.
 That may encourage them to open up, leading to deeper relationships, Miles adds.